-The man-wall I'd walked into leaned over me golden eyes apprehensive, wry, and uncertain mangling his model-like face in cloudiness while blocking my view of the ceiling.
-When his eyes locked into mine electric currents shock through my veins, like consuming an entire glass of whiskey straight without its customary rocks.
+The man-wall I'd walked into leaned over me his golden eyes apprehensive, wry, and uncertain.
+When we locked eyes electric currents shook my veins, like consuming an entire glass of whiskey without its customary rocks.
 I repressed the urge to omit the snarl currently lingering at the base of my throat.
 It was unnerving, off-kilter-ing, and altogether all sorts of awkward.
 I couldn't decide whether the volts of electricity were a good or bad thing, torture Jane-style or magnetically stimulating.

 He'd stepped right out of the turn of the 20th century and – ran smack into you.
 Aro's voice reminded me.
 I coughed to hide the embarrassment welling inside my chest, I'd been staring at him for a while I'd realized, far too long.
-The stout lady fluttered in between us looking, like a newly freed butterfly hovering around the edge of its first flower sighting, her in drawn expression telling me she'd very much like to help me while also looking as if she did not want to be any nearer to me than necessary given my sickly appearance.
+The stout lady fluttered in between us looking, like a newly freed butterfly hovering around the edge of its first flower sighting.

 "You walked into me."
 His face curled into a pouty smirk.

-"God do all you Cullen's say that."
-I brush off invisible dust particles, flinging my feet into motion.
-His anxiety was suffocating me, the stout vampire-loving lady's pity was bringing on a headache in a record setting roll of thudding pulses and this office suddenly seemed too hot and far too small to hold three bodies.
+"Do all you Cullen's say that."
+I brushed off invisible dust particles and flung my feet into motion.
+His anxiety was suffocating me, the stout vampire-loving lady's pity was bringing on a headache and this office suddenly seemed too hot and far too small to hold three bodies.

 "What are you?"
 His body shifted to block my exit; it was then that I realized he'd been watching me as well.
 Not watching little malefica, studying.
 Even thousands of miles away Aro still managed to, like flipping a light switch, revert me into that shy to-be married maiden he'd first encountered.

 The animal-eaters contorted face was intent on me, Aro – my subconscious – had been right he was studying me.
 His seriousness pushed the air from my lungs in short bursts, I did not want him any closer to me than necessary.
-Yet his face leaned closer critically examining my eyes the way government hired physicians would examine an alien species.
-This man's golden eyes sought answers from my green iris' as if they held the missing link needed to decode the third partition of the Rosetta stone.
+Yet, he leaned closer, critically examining my eyes the way government hired physicians would examine an alien species.

-I blinked up at him because he had a good four inches on me – damned my petite frame – and laughed.
-He could not be serious?
-I could not be serious.
-We both were not being serious.
-Entertaining such ludicrous ideas.
+I blinked up at him because he had a good four inches on me.
 "Sure I'm fine, didn't just get hurled onto a hard floor or nothing."
 This time when he made a move to block me, I sidestepped and brushed by the opposite side of him, twirling around his too large shoulders en pointe.

-I barely made it to lunch and nearly fainted at one point in English when a girl named Jessica leaned in close to me, dropping her whisper-thin name into my ear, her perfume smelled like candy and strawberries, starkly sweet.
+I barely made it to lunch and nearly fainted at one point in English when a girl named Jessica leaned in close to me, dropping her whisper-thin name into my ear.
+Her perfume smelled like candy and strawberries.
 Combined with her envy, nerves, and giddiness of getting to the new-girl before anyone else the perfume began to make her seem like candy.
 Eric in our Calculus College-Prep class invited me to sit at his table with his friends and for the life of me I couldn't come up with an excuse not to sit with them.
 So here I was listening to Jessica tell another girl with glasses about which dresses were and were not in season.

 My concentration slid every time one of them mentioned ruffles, the only thing keeping me upright was the constant flare of fire that seemed to be crawling its way up my throat at a glacier pace.
 More so were my nerves I felt strung-out, shifting between being on-guard and trying to get back on guard, this was made none the more easier when they showed up.
 Feeling their eyes staring into the back of my head constantly, waiting for a slip up on my part that could give them a reason to launch themselves at me had me feeling like a tweaker, hyped from a cocaine burn-out.
 The entire experience was nauseating.